techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=203
 (207)
 Which of the following are true?
 (Choose one.)

-a.
-The JVM runs until there is only one daemon thread. b.
-The JVM runs until there are no daemon threads.
+A. The JVM runs until there is only one daemon threa D.
+B. The JVM runs until there are no daemon threads.

-c.
-The JVM runs until there is only one non-daemon thread. d.
-The JVM runs until there are no non-daemon threads.
+C. The JVM runs until there is only one non-daemon threa D.
+D. The JVM runs until there are no non-daemon threads.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: